Frequently Asked Question

 - Evidence of financial resources

-- Evidence of your student status (such as tuition receipts or an acceptance letter)
+- Evidence of your student status (such as tuition receipts, transcript, or an acceptance letter)

 You may not be asked for all of these documents, but it is advised that you have them with you.
-It is a good idea to have your documents in a folder or some other organizer to present at the port of entry check..
+It is a good idea to have your documents in a folder or some other organizer to present at the port of entry.

-You must report to the International Student Services Office upon your initial entry (the first time you arrive to start school) so that you can be registered in the SEVIS system.
-Even if you decide not to attend school, you must report to the ISS Office or you will go out of status and risk immigration problems.
-If for some reason you cannot come to the New Student Orientation, you must report to VIU before the first day of classes.
-Failure to check in at VIU may cause you to go into unlawful immigration status, and you may run the risk of deportation.
-Maintain contact with your ISS Advisors at VIU throughout your stay to ensure that your I-20 is updated and that you are in good status.
-Section 5 (page 1) of your I-20 should show your graduation date; if this date changes; visit the ISS Office to have it updated.
+You must report to the Admissions Department upon your initial entry (the first time you arrive to start school) so that you can check-in, and enrol in courses.
+If you fail to report to VIU or you will jeopardize your F-1 status and risk immigration problems.
+It is extremely important for new students to attend New Student Orientation.
+If for some reason you are not able to attend New Student Orientation, you must report to VIU before the first day of classes.
+Maintain contact with the International Student Services Office (ISSO) at VIU throughout your stay to ensure that your I-20 is updated and that you are in good status.

-Turn in your I-94 card to Customs & Border Patrol when you depart to ensure that you are not recorded as overstaying.
-If you have lost your I-94 card, keep your boarding pass and other proof that you have departed and contact the ISS Office for instructions.
+Turn in your I-94 card to Customs & Border Patrol when you depart to ensure that you are not recorded as overstaying (if applicable).
+If you have lost your I-94 card, keep your boarding pass and other proof that you have departed and contact the ISSO for instructions.

-If there are any changes in your financial status or sponsorship information (changing your sponsor, receiving financial aid or a scholarship), you must report to the ISS Office immediately within 10 days of this change.
+If there are any changes in your financial status or sponsorship information (changing your sponsor, receiving financial aid or a scholarship), you must report to the ISSO immediately within 10 days of this change.

-The visa is the stamp in your passport that allows you to enter the United States.
-It does not determine your length of stay here; your I-20 and the I-94 card indicate the length of your stay.
+The visa is located in your passport that allows you to enter the United States.
+It does not determine your length of stay here; your I-20 and the I-94 record indicate the length of your stay.
 A student visa can only be obtained at a U.S. Embassy or consulate outside of the United States.
-If your visa expires and you maintain your status, there is no need to travel outside of the U.S. for the sole purpose of renewing your visa.
+If your visa expires and you maintain your F-1 status, there is no need to travel outside of the U.S. for the sole purpose of renewing your visa.

 To bring a family member with you, you must submit these documents.